ebakan/lio/README.md

 # lio
-A proof of concept of [Flame Fractals](https://flam3.com/flame_draves.pdf), with a toy genetic algorithm for producing variations.
+A proof of concept of [Fractal Flames](https://flam3.com/flame_draves.pdf), with a toy genetic algorithm for producing variations.

 `lio.ipynb` is runnable as-is, `lio_scratch.ipynb` has some other demo code for toying around.